InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

 console.log(ferrariDaytona.getName()) // > " "
 ```

 1. `brand || ""` will protect us when `brand` argument won't be provided.
-It won't though for truthy values like empty Array or positive Number — keep on reading for that!
+It won't though for truthy values like *empty Array* or *positive Number* (we'll fix that in a bit!).
 2. Defining `getName()` function on `Car.prototype` will result in every Car instance just referencing this function, instead of re-defining it.

 ## Constructor using class syntax

 ***Disclaimer***:
-We're not really fans of using `class` anywhere else beside the Constructor Pattern described in here, as there are [many dangers](https://twitter.com/_ericelliott/status/573090480004591617) connected with doing so.
+We're not much of a fans of using `class` anywhere else beside the Constructor Pattern described in here, as there are [many dangers](https://twitter.com/_ericelliott/status/573090480004591617) connected with doing so.
 What's even more - we're totally against building client-side apps using **class inheritance**!
 In this case though, `class` provides a nice syntactic sugar which, in our opinion, improves readability of the code (which [we care about](https://inventi.studio/en/blog/how-we-improved-readability-of-our-functional-code) a lot!)

 Alright, so here's how our example Car constructor looks like using class syntax: